pnyxai/pocket-ml-testbench/apps/go/manager/README.md

 1. Check db for how many are in queue for a given supplier.
 2. Add as many as it can until the given limit using round-robin on metrics.
 3. Trigger tasks periodically
-4. Check for tasks requirements (such as having a tokenizer signature).
+4. Check for tasks requirements (such as having a tokenizer signature or meet a taxonomy result dependency).